GrayHatGuy/dockery/README.md

 ### Script usage and descriptions

 #### Usage
-To run scripts #1 to #5 separately use the form.
-Using #1 dbu.sh as example.
+To run scripts #1 to #5 separately use the form below.
+Script #1 dbu.sh shown as an example.

 	sudo ./dbu.sh